pierky/arouteserver/docs/INSTALLATION.rst

 ARouteServer uses the following external programs:

-- `bgpq3 <https://github.com/snar/bgpq3>`_ is used to gather information about routing policies.
+- `bgpq3 <https://github.com/snar/bgpq3>`_ is used to gather information from IRRDBs.

   To install it: